 Clover’s Remuneration Policy is based on the following key principles:

-- remuneration should support the Group’s strategies and be consistent with the organisation’s culture of fairness and equity;
+- Remuneration should support Clover’s strategies and be consistent with the organisation’s culture of fairness and equity.

-- remuneration should take into account the size of the Group, the complexity of the business and the competitive environment;
+- Remuneration should take into account Clover’s size, the complexity of the business and the competitive environment.

-- remuneration should support the Group’s vision to be the most admired branded consumer goods company in South Africa and other emerging markets by attracting and retaining the appropriate talent;
+- By attracting and retaining appropriate talent remuneration should support Clover’s vision to be the most admired branded consumer goods company in South Africa and other emerging markets.

-- remuneration should directly correlate with the growth objectives, financial performance targets and actual achievements of the business of the Group;
+- Remuneration should directly correlate with Clover’s growth objectives, financial performance targets and actual achievements.

-- remuneration should be reviewed and benchmarked regularly through independent external professional service providers to ensure that the Group remains competitive in the diverse markets in which it operates, not applying percentiles rigidly but taking into account industry type, skills scarcity, performance, and legislative structures and requirements;
+- Remuneration should be reviewed and benchmarked regularly through independent service providers to ensure that Clover remains competitive in its diverse markets.
+Percentiles should not be rigidly applied, but must take into account industry type, skills scarcity, performance, and legislative structures and requirements.

-- remuneration should motivate and allow for differentiation (i.e. reward high performers); and
+- Remuneration should motivate and allow for differentiation (i.e. reward high performers).

-- individual contribution based on role and responsibilities should have a direct bearing on the levels of remuneration.
+- Individual contributions, based on role and responsibilities, should have a direct bearing on levels of remuneration.